Research, development and innovation

 Research & Innovation, a driving force for innovation

-Research and development is one of the tools for innovation, provided you invest for innovation.
-Innovation is essential in ensuring the growth of a business.
+Research and development are some of the essential tools for innovation, provided you invest in innovation.
+Innovation is essential for ensuring the growth of a business.

 Innovation is a major element in the development strategy.
 In rapidly evolving environments, it is necessary to adapt and stand out in order to remain competitive and attractive.
 Having a culture of innovation helps attract and retain talent.

 Octopeek promotes innovation by supporting R & D through projects led by PhD students.
 This helps reinforce the company’s technological leadership.

 Octopeek currently supports two PhD students: Julien Hay and Moncef Mouffok.
 They are under the guidance of:

 - Mahmoud Zakaria, Deep Learning Expert, PhD in Telecom and IT